zyzhou3/zyzhou3.github.io/_pages/about.md

 Essentially speaking, I am seeking to answer the question: **"How can we make machine learning more robust and reliable?"**

+More specifically, I am interested in understanding the following questions:

+(1) *How can we make machine learning models more robust to distribution shift?*

+(2) How can we make machine learning models more trustworthy (e.g., fair, interpretable, and reliable)?

+(3) How can we make machine learning models more reliable by understanding the underlying causal mechanisms?

+(4) How can we make machine learning models more reliable by understanding the underlying data generation process?

 To answer these questions, I have leverage tools including (1) casusality ([ICLR24] (https://openreview.net/forum?id=v1VvCWJAL))
 (2) generative models ([ICLR23] (https://openreview.net/forum?id=uhLAcrAZ9cJ), [AISTATS22] (https://proceedings.mlr.press/v151/zhou22b))